Your Handy Guide To Preparing For Interior House Painting

 When you want a less shiny but still sleek finish that can withstand high traffic, semi-gloss is an excellent, easy-to-clean choice.

-Ideal for: high-traffic spaces including kitchens, lounge rooms, walls, cupboards, skirting and doors.
+Ideal for: High-traffic spaces, including kitchens and lounge rooms, as well as walls, cupboards, skirting, and doors.

 Chip-resistant and tough, low gloss is a great alternative to high gloss if you’re painting an older home with surface imperfections that you’d like to conceal.
 Use on timber trims to complement low sheen walls.